Last updated: June 2022

 Our website uses a SSL (Secure Sockets Layer) Certificate provided by Starlight Technologies LLC to help protect your data.
 This SSL uses SHA-2 256-bit encryption and a 2048-bit signing algorithm to encrypt the personal information that is submitted using our website.

 Disclosure of your information

 We share certain personal data about the student as well as the client’s contact information with the tutor(s) and / or staff that we think would be suitable for your assignment.
 Where information is considered sensitive, for example, information shared with us from a student’s Education, Health and Care Plan (EHCP), we will specifically seek your permission before sharing it with a tutor.
 In all other cases, we will share information that we feel is relevant to helping the tutor provide the tuition services, unless you request otherwise.
-Each tutor signs a Contract for Services with us which requires them to maintain the confidentiality and security of any information shared with them about the client and / or student and any information gathered by them in the course of providing tuition.
+Each tutor signs a Contract for Services (or NTP contract) with us which requires them to maintain the confidentiality and security of any information shared with them about the client and / or student and any information gathered by them in the course of providing tuition.
 Tutors agree not to disclose such information to a third party, other than as required by law, court order or any governmental or regulatory authority, or in terms of our Safeguarding and Child Protection Policy.